 Carolin Braun-Rechlin

-Baby crib, family bed or perhaps the own little bed?
-This question is probably asked by many parents who are concerned with the "optimal" baby sleep and a safe sleeping environment.
-This article is intended to help you not only ensure safe baby sleep and also get enough sleep yourself, but also to have a relaxed coexistence.
+Baby bed, family bed or perhaps the own little bed?
+This question is likely asked by many parents who are concerned with the "best" baby sleep and a safe sleeping environment.
+This article aims to help you not only ensure safe baby sleep and get enough rest yourself, but also to have a relaxed time together.

 Table of Contents